steveknipmeyer/ModelRelief/ProjectNotes/ProjectNotes.md

         Runtime error does not propagate back to UI.
             The runtime failure happens during the DependencyManager processing (FileGenerate) so it is not synchronous with the Put request.
             Should the GeneratedFile be deleted if the Solver fails?

-    Explorer
-        Refactor the UI layout.

-        qdarkstyle introduced several issues in a recent update.
-            There is clipping in the labels.
-            The font size of the image tabs is small.

         A Segmentation fault happens on exit.
 Bypassing the relief C++ extensions or pyamg does not resolve it